fieldtrip/website/development/realtime/fmri.md

 ### Compilation

-We provide a simple ''Makefile'' for the MinGW compiler on Windows or GCC on other platforms.
-Please go to the ''realtime/datasource/siemens'' directory and type ''make'' or ''mingw32-make''.
+We provide a simple "Makefile" for the MinGW compiler on Windows or GCC on other platforms.
+Please go to the "realtime/datasource/siemens" directory and type "make" or "mingw32-make".
 You will need to have the [FLTK](http://www.fltk.org) library installed for your platform.
 Note that you also might need to [compile](/development/realtime/buffer) the **buffer** library first.

 ## Testing with pre-recorded fMRI data